We use cookies to offer you a better experience of using our website and helping children. But we won’t do that without your permission.

 Counseling psychologists.
 Our mental health professionals are ready to consult patients and their parents, brothers, sisters, etc. We aim at supporting the whole family through this challenging time and help them adjust after possible loss of a loved one.

 Canine therapy.
 Classes with specially trained dogs that provide emotional and psychological support to children and families, help switch attention to positive emotions.
-Available only for children in Kyiv and Kyiv region.

 Rehabilitation (as prescribed).